Thursday, February 16, 2017

 So they've got Ben.
 Upright, pliable Ben.
 Ben has no actual idea what he's doing.
 He doesn't know how to handle drunks, or when to use his guns or not, or that he can't get bogged down with macho posturing.
 Here's Morg, who was a sheriff for years, who survived the profession, and is willing to educate him.
 Probably because it's just too painful to watch the hapless dope flail about in the dark.
 And none of the townspeople are helping.
 He has no deputies, and all the support he gets is a bunch of platitudes from Doc McCord about how some people walk through the briars picking flowers for others.
 So helpful.

 Of course, even the platitudes run out once he starts spending time with Morg.
-Quickly he's told that the "leading" townsfolk aren't encouraged by him hanging out with this killer.
+Quickly he's told that "leading" townsfolk aren't encouraged by him hanging out with this killer.
 When he tries explaining to McCord that Morgan was a former sheriff, McCord laughs at him like he's a silly child.
 He tells Ben his one failing is being too trusting, a little naive.
 But that's why they wanted him, because he'd do what they wanted.
-They told him he could do this, and it needed doing, and he went along with it like a schmuck.
-And if he kept going the way he was, they'd have needed another sheriff shortly.
-So he tries to get some training, to do the job they picked him for properly, and now they've got concerns.
+They told him he could do this, it needed doing, and he went along with it like a schmuck.
+If he kept going the way he was, they'd have needed another sheriff shortly.
+So he tries to get some training, to properly do the job they picked him for, and now they've got concerns.

 It's just kind of interesting, that the doctor, the mayor/banker, whatever, are more concerned with having a manipulable incompetent than someone who can do the job, but might not always do exactly what they want.
 They figured he was a decent person, are they really afraid picking up a few tips from the bounty hunter will turn him into Dirty Harry?
 That he's somehow going to become worse than Bogardus?
 It's more about maintaining the appearance everything is nice and normal, rather than actually having someone who can protect the populace